 His intellectual ability made it impossible for him to be anywhere a nonentity.
 He was always prominent.
 His paper, the New York Tribune, was in many respects the ablest newspaper of the day.
-Large numbers of intelligent republicans 295 took the utterances of the Tribune as gospel truth.
+Large numbers of intelligent republicans 295

 It is not safe for any man to have an excess of influence.
 It is not surprising that the wide influence which Greeley acquired made him egotistic.
 He apparently came to believe that he had a mortgage on the republican party, and through that upon the country.
 His editorial became dictatorial.
 He looked upon Lincoln as a protégé of his own who required direction.
 This he was willing to give,-mildly but firmly.
 All this was true of many other good men and good republicans.
 But it was emphatically true of Greeley.